CoBiG2/RAD_Tools/README.md

 Script to filter annotations on a GFF file based on the contents of a tabular blast output.

+## filter_replicates_vcf

+Script that receives a vcf file with technical replicated samples, removes the lines with contrary information between replicates and marks as missing data the snp's that show a percentage of missing data better than [-m X] between their replicates.

+It also takes as an input a file with the names of the replicates for each individual (as shown in the *Examples* directory).

 ## License

 Everything is under the GPLv3.